 - Collect feedback from your customers and customer-focused teams about areas for improvement.

-- Prioritise and evaluate the different options for facilitating a better customer experience.
+- Prioritize and evaluate the different options for facilitating a better customer experience.

 - Identify whether you have the right solution for your e-commerce/customer portal so you can expand and develop more self-service options.
 In this way you can try to improve the customer experience, and increase customer loyalty and lifetime value.